A24: Key styles and themes

 A24 films are known for their unique storytelling, striking cinematography, and commitment to auteur art direction over mainstream filmmaking.
 They largely explore complex human emotions, existential themes, and genre-bending narratives in ways that are thought-provoking and often unpredictable.

 Their cinematic style differs from film to film but primarily alters between - and sometimes combining - verisimilitude, viscerality, surrealism, alternate reality, deep character explorations and emotional journeys, and ambiguity.

 Horror

 A24 is well known for championing and producing artistic, psychologically disturbing, and mind-bending horror films popularly referred to as "elevated horror".
-These include Heretic (2024), Hereditary (2018), It Comes at Night (2017), The Killing of a Sacred Deer (2017), Talk to Me (2022), Men (2022), Midsommar (2019), Under the Skin (2013), and The Witch (2015).
+These include Under the Skin (2013), The Witch (2015), It Comes at Night (2017),The Killing of a Sacred Deer (2017), Hereditary (2018), Midsommar (2019), The Lighthouse (2019), Talk to Me (2022), Men (2022), Heretic (2024), I Saw the TV Glow (2024), and Backrooms (2026).
 The term also refers to genre films with a seemingly more artful sensibility than most fare, plus a focus on dramatic themes such as grief and trauma.